Steve Cohen (politician)

+A progressive, Cohen was first elected to the U.S. House of Representatives in 2006.
+He is the first Jewish person to represent Tennessee in Congress, and one of the few Jewish members of Congress to have represented a majority-black district.
+He has repeatedly faced electoral challenges from opponents who argued that the district should be represented by a black lawmaker, but has consistently won reelection since 2006.

+Since 2023, Cohen is the only Democrat in Tennessee's congressional delegation.
+Cohen will retire from the House in 2027 after announcing that he would not run for re-election in 2026 due to the Tennessee redistricting.

 Early life and education

 Cohen was born in Memphis, Tennessee, on May 24, 1949, the son of Genevieve (née Goldsand) and pediatrician Morris David Cohen.
 He has two older brothers, Michael Corey and Martin D. Cohen.
 He is a fourth-generation Memphian and a grandson of Jewish immigrants from Lithuania, Poland and Turkey.
 One of his grandfathers owned a newsstand.
 Cohen contracted polio when he was five, and the disease caused him to shift his attention from sports to politics at an early age.
 When he was 11, John F. Kennedy made a campaign stop in Memphis, and Cohen took a picture of Kennedy sitting on a convertible.
 Cohen describes Kennedy as his political hero; the picture still hangs in his office.

 In 1961, Cohen's family moved to Coral Gables, Florida, where his father took a residency in psychiatry at the University of Miami.
 From 1964 to 1966, the Cohens lived in Pasadena, California, where Dr. Cohen completed a fellowship in pediatric psychiatry at the University of Southern California.
 Cohen, who had been attending Polytechnic School in Pasadena, returned to Florida in 1966 to graduate from Coral Gables Senior High School before returning to Memphis where his father had established his private psychiatry practice.

 Cohen graduated from Vanderbilt University in 1971 with a Bachelor of Arts degree.
 At Vanderbilt, he was a member of the Alpha Gamma chapter of the Zeta Beta Tau fraternity.
 In 1973, he graduated from the Memphis State University College of Law (now the University of Memphis Cecil C. Humphreys School of Law) with a Juris Doctor.